Last Updated March, 2023

 Char Broil 4 foot adapter hose for larger gas tank

 I hooked it up to a larger propane tank with the adapter hose that you can buy from Char Broil because I do not like to fool with the small gas tanks.

 I have used this hose now for a long time and it works great.
-If you can get it under 15 dollar grab it.
+If you can get it under 15 dollars grab it.
 That’s a great deal!

-You can also have a look at our post about propane hoses, adapters, regulator and tank gauges to find a replacement.
+You can also have a look at our post about propane hoses, adapters, regulators, and tank gauges to find a replacement.

 You can order one here on Amazon: Char Broil 4 foot hose

-Can also be used for other types of table top grills to convert to a 20LB tank.
+It can also be used for other types of tabletop grills to convert to a 20LB tank.

-You can read all our Portable gas grill reviews by clicking here or look at the menu at the top of this page.
+You can read all our Portable gas grill reviews by clicking here or looking at the menu at the top of this page.

 Eddie van Aken

 Eddie van Aken has run his own full-service restaurant for many years.
 Before that, he worked as a grill and buffet cook in some of the mainstream restaurants.
 With his experience using professional kitchen equipment, he is able to write expert reviews.
 You can read more about Eddie van Aken here.